anusha-murali/anusha-murali.github.io/dijkstra.md

 ```
 The output of the above code is identical to the results listed in the table in the example earlier.

+Dijkstra's algorithm fails for graphs with negative edge weights.

 [Back to Graph Algorithms](./graph.md)

 [Table of Contents](./index.md)